ay-ka/practice/README.md

-<b>Take arguments list</b> All algorithms take various argument which can be passed through terminal. to get list of all argument used in algorithm use                                --help:
+<h2><b>Take arguments list</b> All algorithms take various argument which can be passed through terminal. to get list of all argument used in algorithm use                                --help:</h2>

 <b>1- for AStar, UCS, LinkedList, Bellman-Ford, Dijsktra:</b> <br/>